epam/ebpf-fix-latency-tool/README.md

 - **Scalability**: Per-CPU maps for lock-free stats

 ### Limitations
+- **Tag 11 correlation only**: The tool uses FIX Tag 11 (ClOrdID) exclusively for correlating inbound requests with outbound responses.
+Other FIX tags (e.g., Tag 37 OrderID, Tag 41 OrigClOrdID) are not supported for correlation.
 - **Fragmented FIX messages**: Partially supported.
 If a Tag 11 field is split across TCP packets (e.g., `\x01 11=` in one packet, `ORDER123\x01` in the next), the parser will miss it.
 Tag 11 must be complete within a single TCP packet.
 - **Request-response model**: Expects at least one response message for each inbound request.
 Multiple responses per request are not explicitly handled.
 - **Max packet size**: 1500 bytes (no jumbo frame support)
 - **Max Tag 11 scanning depth**: 1280 bytes per packet (256 bytes × 5 tail call stages)
 - **Tag 11 value length**: Maximum 24 bytes (FIXLAT_MAX_TAGVAL_LEN)
-- **Concurrent pending requests**: Maximum 65,536 unique Tag 11 values awaiting responses at any given moment.
-Beyond this, hash collisions may cause missed matches.
+- **Concurrent pending requests**: Maximum 65,536 unique Tag 11 values awaiting responses at any given moment (configurable via `-m`).
+Stale entries are automatically evicted after 500ms timeout (configurable via `-t`).
+When at limit, oldest entries are evicted to make room.
 - **Single Tag 11 per message**: Assumes Tag 11 appears exactly once per FIX message
 - **IPv4 only**: No IPv6 support
 - **TCP only**: UDP-based protocols not supported